-Visiting Instructor: Appointments to the position of Visiting Instructor will be made with the understanding that appointees must receive their doctorates or the equivalent terminal degree by October 15th following their second year at Skidmore in order to move onto tenure-track lines.
-By May 1st in the second year of service, such appointees must show evidence that the degree is or will be completed by October 15th.
+Visiting Instructor: Appointments to the position of Visiting Instructor will be made with the understanding that appointees must receive their doctorates or the equivalent terminal degree by October 15 following their second year at Skidmore in order to move onto tenure-track lines.
+By May 1 in the second year of service, such appointees must show evidence that the degree is or will be completed by October 15.
 If this condition is met, the department shall determine whether or not the appointee should be offered a tenure-track position.
 Neither professional accomplishment beyond the completion of the terminal degree nor community service shall be applied as criteria in this decision.
-Appointees who fail to complete the degree by October 15th following their second year shall receive contracts for a third and terminal year at the College.
+Appointees who fail to complete the degree by October 15 following their second year shall receive contracts for a third and terminal year at the College.
 Exceptions to this date may be granted when the Dean of the Faculty/Vice President for Academic Affairs judges there are procedural circumstances beyond the candidate's control.

-- E. Non-Tenure-Track Appointments - 1.
+E. Non-Tenure-Track Appointments

 The Associate Dean of the Faculty for Personnel, Development, and Diversity makes all appointments to non-tenure-track positions in consultation with the Chair of the department concerned and (where appropriate) Program Directors.

 Full-time and shared appointments as Library Faculty, Artists- and Writers-in-Residence, and Teaching Associates will be made initially for three years, the first year being a probationary one.
-The appointee's department may request the Dean of the Faculty/Vice President for Academic Affairs on or before February 15th of the first year to terminate his or her contract.
-If the Dean of the Faculty/Vice President for Academic Affairs grants the request, the Dean of the Faculty/Vice President for Academic Affairs spintee of such termination in writing on or before March 1st of the first year of the appointee's contract.
-If the Dean of the Faculty/Vice President for Academic Affairs shall notify the appointee of such termination in writing on or before March 1st of the first year of the appointee's contract.
-If the Dean of the Faculty/Vice President for Academic Affairs shall be May 31st, and the Dean of the Faculty/Vice President for Academic Affairs must notify the appointee of the termination in writing by June 15th.
+The appointee's department may request the Dean of the Faculty/Vice President for Academic Affairs on or before February 15 of the first year to terminate his or her contract.
+If the Dean of the Faculty/Vice President for Academic Affairs grants the request, the Dean of the Faculty/Vice President for Academic Affairs shall notify the appointee of such termination in writing on or before March 1 of the first year of the appointee's contract.
+If the appointee begins his or her contract in mid-year (January), the date for the department's request to the Dean of the Faculty/Vice President for Academic Affairs shall be May 31, and the Dean of the Faculty/Vice President for Academic Affairs must notify the appointee of the termination in writing by June 15.
 An appointment that is not terminated during the first year shall remain in effect through the third year.